Horizon Platforms Blog

 • Amputation injuries

-This highlights the severity of how life-threatening these types of falls can be for workers, emphasising the importance of why employers should take care to put the necessary safety protocols in place.
+This highlights the severity of how life-threatening these types of falls can be for workers, emphasising the importance of putting the necessary safety protocols in place.

 What To Do If a Worker Is Injured After Falling From Height?

-Also, senior members of staff and health and safety professionals should be informed of the accident to record the incident and carry out any necessary investigations.
+Finally, you should also let senior members of staff and health and safety professionals know of the fall, so they can record the incident and carry out any necessary investigations.

 • Roof lights